Sean-Flanagan1/portfolio-capstone-nfl/README.md

 | goal_to_go | Int | 1 if the offense is in the opponents goal line.
 0 if the offense is not in the oppents goal line. |

 Full list of data dictionary: https://github.com/ryurko/nflscrapR-data/tree/master/legacy_data

+#### Model Results

+The classification models had accuracy scores ranging from 61% to 65% and precision scores ranging from 60% to 64%.
+This was approximately 10% better when compared to the dummy metrics.
+Logisitc regression had the best accuracy score at 65.66% while boosting extra trees also had accuracy scores in the 65% range.
+Extra trees also had the best precision score at 64.29%.
+Extra trees did well with both metrics.
+I gridsearched for best parameters for all models.
+Extra trees had a n_estimator of 44, max_depth of six and min_sample_split of 17.

 #### Accuracy and Precision Scores